Azure-Samples/java-microservices-asa-e-lab/index.md

 nav_order: 1
 ---

-# Lab: Deploying and running Java Applications in Azure Spring Apps Standard
+# Lab: Deploying and running Java Applications in Azure Spring Apps Enterprise

-This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-asa-standard-lab/tree/main/src) application to an Azure Spring Apps Standard instance and integrate it with additional Azure services.
+This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-asa-e-lab/tree/main/src) application to an Azure Spring Apps Enterprise instance and integrate it with additional Azure services.

 ## Modules

 This lab has modules on:

-* Plan a Java application migration to Azure Spring Apps Standard
+* Plan a Java application migration to Azure Spring Apps Enterprise
-* Migrate a Spring Apps microservices application to Azure Spring Apps Standard
+* Migrate a Spring Apps microservices application to Azure Spring Apps Enterprise
 * Enable monitoring and end-to-end tracing
 * Secure application secrets using Key Vault
 * Create and configure Azure Service Bus for sending messages between microservices